aschampion/heraclitus/notes.md

 General
 -------
 - Can versions depend on staging versions?
+  - Only if also a staging version.
+Commits should be groups of staging versions for which all dependency edges are either internal or to committed versions.
 - Can dependencies change after a version is created (i.e., if it is still staging)? (~~Related to above question~~ ~~not related to above because this only constrains dependencies, not dependents~~)
   - Would greatly simplify if the case.
 Only hunks/content/hash of a staging version could change.
 - [x] Datatypes Registry should not be a DAG.
 This is cruft from early testing of daggy.
 E.g., even the testing negating blob producer datatype both inputs and outputs blobs.
 Only AGs/VGs must be DAGs.